-Toby learned the rules of Go when he was a teenager in the 1960’s, but it was when he went to Cambridge in 1971 that he first really concentrated on the game.
-During his three years at University he got to be 1 kyu, and was firstly secretary then President of the University Go Society.
+Toby learned the rules of Go when he was a teenager in the 1960’s, but it was when he went to Cambridge University in 1971 that he first really concentrated on the game.
+During his time there he got to be 1 kyu, and was Secretary then President of the University Go Society.
 He organised the first Cambridge Go Tournament (subsequently called the Trigantius).

 He got to be 3 dan in 1994, when he won his first tournament (the Three Peaks) although he is now playing at 1 dan (although he denies that he has got weaker); in 2002 he won the Irish Open.
 He has also won tournaments in Cornwall and Cheshire.

 He was a Council member from 1976 to 1979 when he was elected President following Brian Castledine’s death, serving for 4 years.
 He rejoined Council in 2008, during which year he was non-playing captain for the UK Go team at the First World Mind Sports Games in Beijing, becoming Treasurer in 2011, a post which he still holds.

 He is married to (non go-playing) Felicity, with no children.